ubikron/Advanced-Enrichment/README.md

 Use the buttons in the bottom right corner to do this.

-To import all the enrichments mentioned in this list you can import one file: all_advanced_enrichments.txt (we can't link it here, else GitHub kicks the repo)
+To import all the enrichments mentioned in this list you can import one file: [all_advanced_enrichments.txt](all_advanced_enrichments.txt)

 ## Value functions